-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Endodontics, Periodontics, Prosthodontics Services, Other Oral/Maxillofacial Surgery, Other Services (Major Class III) (continued) 50% coinsurance 50% coinsurance up to the maximum allowable charge • Inlays (reduce to amalgam) Limited to one every five years Onlays 50% coinsurance 50% coinsurance up to Limited to one every five years the maximum allowable charge Dentures 50% coinsurance 50% coinsurance up to Limited to one every five years the maximum allowable charge Bridges 50% coinsurance 50% coinsurance up to Limited to one every five years the maximum allowable charge Denture relines 50% coinsurance 50% coinsurance up to Limited to one per calendar year the maximum allowable charge Implants 50% coinsurance 50% coinsurance up to Limited to one tooth per lifetime the maximum allowable charge Veneers 50% coinsurance 50% coinsurance up to Not for cosmetic the maximum allowable charge Oral surgery (complicated, impacted) 50% coinsurance 50% coinsurance up to the maximum allowable charge Periodontic surgery 50% coinsurance 50% coinsurance up to the maximum allowable charge Root canal therapy 50% coinsurance 50% coinsurance up to Limited to one every three years per tooth the maximum allowable charge
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Endodontics, Periodontics, Prosthodontics Services, Other Oral/Maxillofacial Surgery, Other Services (Major Class III) Covered services include: Crowns (reduce to amalgam) 50% coinsurance 50% coinsurance up to the maximum allowable Limited to one every five years charge Inlays (reduce to amalgam) 50% coinsurance 50% coinsurance up to Limited to one every five years the maximum allowable charge Onlays 50% coinsurance 50% coinsurance up to Limited to one every five years the maximum allowable charge Dentures 50% coinsurance 50% coinsurance up to Limited to one every five years the maximum allowable charge Bridges 50% coinsurance 50% coinsurance up to Limited to one every five years the maximum allowable charge Denture relines 50% coinsurance 50% coinsurance up to Limited to one per calendar year the maximum allowable charge Implants 50% coinsurance 50% coinsurance up to Limited to one tooth per lifetime the maximum allowable charge Veneers 50% coinsurance 50% coinsurance up to Not for cosmetic the maximum allowable charge Oral surgery (complicated, impacted) 50% coinsurance 50% coinsurance up to the maximum allowable Doriodoptio ourgony 50% coinsurance charge Periodontic surgery 50% coinsurance up to the maximum allowable charge Root canal therapy 50% coinsurance 50% coinsurance up to Limited to one every three years per tooth the maximum allowable charge

-Maximum allowable is based on the 85th percentile of Usual, Customary, and Reasonable (UCR) charges, which means that 85% of dentists accept our maximum allowable as payment in full.
-Multi-year benefits may not be available in the following years.
+\Maximum allowable is based on the 85th percentile of Usual, Customary, and Reasonable (UCR) charges, which means that 85% of dentists accept our maximum allowable as payment in full.

+\\Multi-year benefits may not be available in the following years.

-Class II services require a 6 month waiting period.
+\\\Class II services require a 6 month waiting period.
 Class III services require a 12 month waiting period.